 Characterised by high blood sugar levels that can cause serious complications, both Type 1 and Type 2 diabetes are common across the UK, with statistics estimating that almost 5 million people in the UK alone suffer with the condition.

-It’s for this reason, then, that one of the most important (not to mention most profitable) personal trainer niches is working with diabetic clients, and understanding their specific needs when it comes to fitness.
+It’s for this reason that one of the most important (not to mention most profitable) personal trainer niches is working with diabetic clients and understanding their specific needs when it comes to fitness.

 With this niche, additional qualifications are an absolute necessity.
-The Level 4 in Diabetes Control provides a wealth of knowledge and expertise that can allow you to adapt dietary ideas, as well as exercises, to accommodate diabetic clients.
+The Level 4 in Diabetes Control provides a wealth of knowledge and expertise that can allow you to adapt dietary ideas and exercises to accommodate diabetic clients.

-We’d also strongly advise building a firm knowledge of nutrition by completing health and fitness courses.
+We’d also strongly advise building a firm knowledge of nutrition by completing a Level 4 Sports Nutrition course.
 Understanding macros is a key component of creating diet plans for your diabetic clientele, as well as allowing you to work around any foods that could potentially be harmful.

 Personal Training For Weight Loss

-Weight loss is usually one of the key reasons a client hires a personal trainer, and presents perhaps one of the most popular niche fitness markets.
+Weight loss is usually one of the key reasons a client hires a personal trainer and it presents perhaps one of the most popular niche fitness markets.

 Although this may not seem like a niche due to the fact it has such a high demand, becoming a personal trainer who solely puts their time and effort into training clients with this goal will make you an expert over time.